Asymmetric emissions of neutrinos in the cooling of rotating proto-neutron stars: Results

 Now we proceed to the main results, i.e., the anisotropy in the neutrino emissions.
 We look first at the observer-dependent neutrino luminosities defined as Eq. \ref{eq:obs-dependentLum}.
 We show them for each neutrino species separately in Fig. \ref{fig:dLdO} as functions of the zenith angle of the observer position at \(t=2\), \(10\), \(30\)s for the two rotational models.
 All three species show similar behavior: at the earliest time of \(t=2\)s, the luminosity is highest for the observer located on the pole and decreases monotonically with the zenith angle; as the time passes, a dip starts to develop at an intermediate angle; it moves towards the pole with time; at the same time the luminosity on the equator becomes dominant over that on the pole.
 The anisotropy, i.e., the deviation from the average of \(dL/d\Omega\), is greatest at the earliest time, \(\sim 16\%\) for the uniform-rotation model and \(\sim 9\%\) for the differential-rotation mode; it decreases down to \(\sim 5\% \) and \(\sim 3\%\), respectively, at \(t = 10\)s and rises slightly to \(\sim 6\%\) and \(\sim 5\%\), respectively, at \(t=30\)s.
 These features are further analyzed below.

 Before doing so, we compare the angle-integrated luminosities, i.e., the ordinary luminosities as functions of time for the different models and different neutrino species in Fig. \ref{fig:L_all}.
 As the PNS evolves, the luminosity decreases monotonically in this phase.
 Electron-type neutrinos are dominant for all models at all times.
+Comparing with the non-rotational models, we see a general tendency that the luminosities of \(\nu_e\) and \(\bar{\nu}_e\) are enhanced by rotation whereas that of \(\nu_{x}\) is lowered.
 Our non-rotating model is consistent with the model in \cite{Sugiura_2022,Nakazato_2013}, from which the matter profiles are extracted.
 The angle-integrated luminosities for the individual neutrino species as well as the sum thereof are slightly greater than the luminosities reported in other studies \cite{Fischer_2009,Fischer_2020}.

 In order to understand more in detail the anisotropies found in the observer-dependent luminosities, we employ the observer-dependent neutrino-hemisphere defined in section \ref{NumMeth-Nulum}.
 It was defined as a set of points in PNS that have the optical depth equal to \(2/3\) along the line directed to the observer.
 In rotating PNS's, they depend on the observer position.
 We may think that neutrinos are emitted effectively from this hemisphere and hence that its shape and the average neutrino energy on it are two important factors in understanding neutrino luminosities and energy spectra at the observer's position.
 Since neutrino-matter interactions are energy- and species-dependent, so is the neutrino-hemisphere.
 In the following, we employ the average neutrino energies given as